zongqiooi/Tideman/README.md

 # How to Run the Project
 1) Download all the files.
 2) Open the "tideman.c" file and run the project.
+3) Run the command "./tideman [candidates...]", where candidates ... are the name of candidates in the election.

 # Some Screenshots from the Program
 ![cs50 pset 3 ss1](https://user-images.githubusercontent.com/95561298/179237447-00202646-fb69-4b54-a4b0-8bf8753de26d.png)